by Craig Brelsford

 Robson, Craig.
 Birds of Southeast Asia.
 Princeton University Press.
 Helpful insights on Terpsiphone atrocaudata, T. incei, and T. affinis saturatior on p.
 180.

 Special thanks to Kai Pflug.
-Kai’s images of Amur Paradise Flycatcher, some of which are displayed above, are a valuable record of this poorly known species.
+Kai’s images of Amur Paradise Flycatcher are a valuable record of this poorly known species.

 Featured image: The featured image above shows a stunning male Japanese Paradise Flycatcher and serves to introduce our theme: How can birders tell apart the two species of the remarkable genus Terpsiphone that migrate through Shanghai?
 (Craig Brelsford)